The modularity of Siegel's zeta functions: Introduction

 The theorem above is consistent with a result of Siegel that was published in a 1948 paper~\cite{Siegel1948}.
 In this paper, Siegel calculated the action of certain differential operators on indefinite theta series, and proved that in the case of $\det Y>0$, we can construct holomorphic modular forms from indefinite theta series associated with $Y$.

-Before closing Introduction, we give two remarks on recent related research.
-First, Ibukiyama~\cite{Ibukiyama} proved an explicit formula expressing Siegel zeta functions as linear combinations of products of two shifted Dirichlet $L$-functions and certain elementary factors.
+Before closing Introduction, we give some remarks on related researches, future problems, and possible applications.
+Special values of Siegel's zeta functions associated with $Y$ of signature $(1, m-1)$ appear in the dimension formula for automorphic forms on orthogonal groups of signature $(2, m)$ (cf. Ibukiyama~\cite{IbukiyamaRIMS95}), and it is important to investigate their arithmetic aspects.
+Ibukiyama~\cite{Ibukiyama} proved an explicit formula expressing Siegel zeta functions (with $m$ even) as linear combinations of products of two shifted Dirichlet $L$-functions and certain elementary factors.
 His proof is given by direct calculations using Siegel's main theorem in~\cite{Siegel} and not by converse theorems.
 Ibukiyama's explicit formula is quite general and includes the above-mentioned result of Maa\ss{}~\cite{MaassIQF}.
-Second, in a good situation, the method of converse theorems can be used to prove lifting theorems.
+We also mention the work~\cite{HafWal} of Hafner-Walling, in which they carried out extensive calculations to make Siegel's formula more explicit in terms of standard Eisenstein series.
+This work is also restricted to the case where $m$ is even.
+It is worthwhile to investigate the case where $m$ is odd.
+Finally, in a good situation, the method of converse theorems can be used to prove lifting theorems.
 In~\cite{SugiyamaPJAS}, a Shintani-Katok-Sarnak type correspondence is derived from analytic properties of a certain prehomogeneous zeta function whose coefficients involve periods of Maass cusp forms.
+In~\cite{Maass1959}, Maa\ss{} studied a generalization of Siegel's zeta functions, which can be regarded as prehomogeneous zeta functions whose coefficients involve periods of automorphic forms on orthogonal groups.
+It is quite probable that our method can be applied to these zeta functions, and some lifting theorems will be obtained.
+We hope to discuss this topic elsewhere.

+The present paper is organized as follows.
+In Section~\ref{section:Preliminaries}, we recall a Weil-type converse theorem for Maass forms, and in Section~\ref{section:PV}, we define our prehomogeneous vector spaces and give the local functional equations.
+Section~\ref{section:SiegelZeta} is devoted to define Siegel's zeta functions with congruence conditions, and analytic properties of Siegel's zeta functions are proved in Section~\ref{section:PropertiesOfSiegelZeta}.
+We prove our main theorems in Sections~\ref{section:MainTh} and~\ref{section:Holomorphic}.

-\textbf{Acknowledgement.} The author wishes to thank Professor Fumihiro Sato for stimulating discussion and warm encouragement.
-The present work is build upon what the author has learned from Professor Sato during a previous joint work~\cite{MSSU}.
-The author also thanks to Professor Tomoyoshi Ibukiyama for valuable comments; in particular, Professor Ibukiyama gently explained the relation to the prior work of~\cite{Ibukiyama, MaassIQF, Siegel1948}.
+\textbf{Acknowledgement.} The author wishes to thank Professor Fumihiro Sato for stimulating discussion and helpful suggestions.
+The author also thanks Professor Tomoyoshi Ibukiyama for valuable comments; in particular, Professor Ibukiyama explained the relation of the results of this paper to the prior work of~\cite{IbukiyamaRIMS95, Ibukiyama, MaassIQF, Siegel1948}.
+Finally, the author would like to thank anonymous reviewers for their careful reading and helpful comments.

 \textbf{Notation.} We denote by $\Z, \Q,\R$, and $\C$ the ring of integers, the field of rational numbers, the field of real numbers, and the field of complex numbers, respectively.
 The set of non-zero real numbers and the set of positive real numbers are denoted by $\R^{\times}$ and $\R_{+}$, respectively.
 The set of positive integers and the set of non-negative integers are denoted by $\Z_{>0}$ and $\Z_{\geq0}$, respectively.
 The real part and the imaginary part of a complex number $s$ are denoted by $\Re(s)$ and $\Im(s)$, respectively.
 For complex numbers $\alpha, z$ with $\alpha\ne0$, $\alpha^z$ always stands for the principal value, namely, $\alpha^z = \exp((\log|\alpha|+i\,\mathrm{arg}\, \alpha)z)$ with $-\pi<\mathrm{arg}\, \alpha\leq\pi$.
 We use $\mathbf{e}[x]$ to denote $\exp(2\pi i x)$.
 The quadratic residue symbol $\left(\frac{\ast}{\ast}\right)$ has the same meaning as in Shimura~\cite[p.~442]{Shimura73}.
 For a meromorphic function $f(s)$ with a pole at $s=\alpha$, we denote its residue at $s=\alpha$ by $\displaystyle \Res_{s=\alpha} f(s)$.